State Department: Nauert out as pick for UN ambassador

 The aide said some involved in the vetting process saw Nauert’s inexperience and questions about her ability to represent the U.S. at the U.N. as a larger issue.

+Trump’s initial U.N. ambassador, Nikki Haley, served for nearly all the administration’s first two years.
+She announced her resignation in October with plans to step down by year’s end.

+In December, Trump said he would nominate Nauert, calling her “very talented, very smart, very quick” and saying he thought she would be “respected by all.”
+After the November elections that strengthened Republican control of the Senate, her confirmation appeared likely, if not easy.
+Yet Trump never put Nauert’s name forward with the Senate and no confirmation hearing was scheduled.

-The State Department said Trump would announce a nominee for the U.N position “soon.”
+The State Department said in its statement that Trump would announce a nominee for the U.N. post “soon.”

-Nauert was a Fox News Channel reporter when she joined the State Department as spokeswoman almost two years ago during Rex Tillerson’s tenure was secretary of state.
+Nauert was a Fox News Channel reporter when she joined the State Department as spokeswoman almost two years ago while Rex Tillerson was secretary of state.
 She rose to the upper echelons of the department’s hierarchy after Trump fired Tillerson in March 2018 and Mike Pompeo replaced him.

 In the department’s statement, Pompeo said he respected Nauert’s decision on the U.N. job and that she performed her duties as a senior member of his team “with unequalled excellence.”